 Looking at “ergodic boundary conditions” can be useful beyond just having the ability to compute expectations of observables in non-compact worlds.
 It can give an explanation of transport even in a discrete world.
 How can one hop from one point to an other?
-It can be described this using Backlund transformations.
+As I had demonstrated in my PhD thesis, this can be described this using Backlund transformations or isospectral flows: the step x to T(x) can be interpolated by an isospectral deformation.
 The symmetry of a system can be implemented as isospectral deformations which are deformations of the algebra.
 One can go from one node in the discrete space to an other by passing through the probability space of isospectral operators.
+This is a quantum mechancial picture.
+The discretness of space is only an illusion.
+We can as waves travel from one point to an other.
 Ergodic theory allows for tunneling within a space of Hamiltonians which are isospectral.
-In quantum mechanics, the tunneling of waves of course is much easier.
-It’s just linear algebra to find for an initial wave a velocity so that the wave is at a neighboring point after some time.
+In quantum mechanics, the tunneling of waves of course is much easier: It’s just linear algebra to find for an initial wave a velocity so that the wave is at a neighboring point after some time.
 Note that this does not allow to deform the operator from one node to the other as in quantum mechanics, the unitary evolution of the wave commutes with the operator itself.
-I know since to do this differently using an isospectral Lax deformation of the operator in which case the evolution does still commute with the Hamiltonian but not with the Dirac operator.
+One can do this differently using an isospectral Lax deformation of the operator in which case the evolution does still commute with the Hamiltonian but not with the Dirac operator.
 The Dirac setup is intriguing as it merges wave mechanics for real waves with Schrödinger dynamics for complex waves: real waves have position and velocity that in quantum mechanics, waves are complex valued.

 An other place where a Zd action naturally appears is in the limit of Barycentric refinement.
 There is no assumption on the underlying system.
 An almost periodic system emerges.
 In the one dimensional case, it is the dyadic group of integers, a compact topological space.
 So, even if one is interested in finite discrete spaces (as I’m now), one has to consider the Barycentric limit, which is an ergodic theoretical frame work.